GUIDE: What are the steps to choose an ERP for a service company?

 2. The major points to study on deployment

-The success behind the implementation of an ERP
+The success behind implementing an ERP

 Key points to know: